zzz0906/LeetCode/README.md

 if onyl left or right is not null then we only need to return left or right whcih means we cannot find in the right or left p and q.
 We need to left the subtree keep finding the LCA.

+## 237. Delete Node in a Linked List

+Seriously?
+Boring.
+Next one.

+Wait???
+No HEAD??

+node = node->next?

+YEH AC...
+A little Brain Teaser